justwzb/android-binder-standalone/README.md

 ### TODO List:

  * removing bionic in this branch!
 OK
- * Run on 64bits platform
+ * Run on 64bits platform				 OK